Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    vagrant up
    ```

-   On PowerShell, you will have to set the environment variable in a
+   On PowerShell, you will have to set the environment variable differently:
-   different way:

    ```pwsh
    $Env:NO_SUBMISSIONS=1